chrisenz/sEKV-Design-in-IHP-SG13G2/README.md

 # sEKV-Design-in-IHP-SG13G2

-Examples of  analog circuit design with sEKV for the [open source IHP 130nm technology](https://github.com/IHP-GmbH/IHP-Open-PDK).
+This repository presents some examples of analog circuit design using the EKV design methodology with the invertsion coefficient.
+The examples are designed for the [open source IHP 130nm technology](https://github.com/IHP-GmbH/IHP-Open-PDK).

 The sEKV parameters are extracted for nMOS and pMOS separately using the extraction Jupyter Notebooks you find in the [sEKV Parameter Extraction directory](/sEKV%20Parameter%20Extraction/).
 The pdf outputs are available for [nMOS](/sEKV%20Parameter%20Extraction/sEKV_IHP130nm_nmos.pdf) and [pMOS](/sEKV%20Parameter%20Extraction/sEKV_IHP130nm_pmos.pdf).
 The Jupyter Notebooks generate an Excel file for nMOS and pMOS.